magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/remote-creating-connector-opcua.md

 {% include images-gallery.liquid imageCollection=dataMappingConfiguration1 %}

 Let&#39;s move to "**Attributes**" section to add "frequency" and "power" attributes.
 The configuration in this unit provides settings for processing data from OPC-UA server.
-These settings will be interpreted in ThingsBoard platform instance as attributes of the device.
+These settings will be interpreted in IoT Hub platform instance as attributes of the device.
 Also we will use path for finding corresponding node.

 {% capture difference %}
 A **Path** type refers to the hierarchical address within the OPC-UA server's namespace.
 It is used to navigate to specific nodes in the server.
 The path for the attribute/time series value can be absolute or relative (relative in our case).